rosedetivoli/rosedetivoli.github.io/wormwoodmaria.md

 _"Instead of wanting to create an impression that he is improvising, the actor should rather show what the truth is: he is quoting."_

 Directors' statement [here](https://rosedetivoli.github.io/images/PELYNOMARIJAstatement.pdf).
-You can watch a hardcoded screener of the film here: https://vimeo.com/527494205/e3332eb5e5.
+You can watch a hardcoded screener of the film [here](https://vimeo.com/527494205/e3332eb5e5).